 The one-meter tall imposing statuette of Lord Vishnu that is reckoned to be one of eight Swayam Vyakta Kshetras or self-manifested statues sits in the Nar Narayan temple.
 The sacred Badrinath Temple, which is also the part of major Chardham circuit is situated at an elevation of 3133 m along the bank of River Alaknanda.
 Badrinath or Badrinarayan Temple is also one of the 108 Divya Desams dedicated to Vishnu, and thus an important pilgrimage for Vaishnavites.
 This pilgrimage site in Uttarakhand remains open for the devotees for half of the year from onset of summers and closes with the end of the autumn season.

-The Badrinath Temple opens every year in the month of April/May and closes in the third week of November (after the celebration of Diwali festival).
-For the next 6 months of winter, prayers to the Badri Vishal are offered at the Narsimha Temple in Joshimath.
+The Badrinath Temple opens every year in the month of April/May and closes in the third week of November (after the celebration of the festival of Diwali).
+For the next 6 months of winter, prayers to the Badri Vishal are offered at the Narasimha Temple in Joshimath.

-The dates for opening date of Shri Badrinath Temple is announced by the priests on the day of Basant Panchmi.
-In 2020, the date of the portal opening- Badrinath Temple is around 10th May.
+The opening date of the portals of Shri Badrinath Temple is announced by the priests on the day of Basant Panchmi.
+In 2025, the opening date of Badrinath Temple is 2 May 2025.

 Due to its elevation and location, Badrinath Temple remains open to the devotees for a brief period of six months.
 The end of April or beginning of the month of May is chosen for the opening of the portals of this sacred Hindu shrine in Uttarakhand.
 The temple closes right after Diwali and its deity is brought to Joshimath to rest for next six months of winter.
 Therefore the best time to visit Badrinath Dham is between April and November with April to mid-June and October to mid-November being the ideal most.